adjaba/video-annotation-tool/README.md

 - If previously edited before, there is an option to restore the browser state from the last time the video was edited.
   ![](/gifs/VArestore.gif)

-- You can upload a JSON with at least the following structure: (Note that duration is in seconds)
+- You can upload a JSON with at least the following structure: (Note that duration is in seconds, replace VIDEO_NAME with name of video, and fill in duration and fps according to the video's metadata.)

 ```json
 {